 If one has been to any large city recently, it is impossible not to see e-scooters available through Lime, Lyft and Bird, as well as Metro Bike Share bicycles available to rent.

-If is an active drug dealer or someone who sells stolen property – and choses to use one of these convenient forms of transportation in furtherance of one’s crimes – should one be worried about the GPS data recorders the companies use on these bikes and scooters to keep track of their locations?
+If one is an active drug dealer or someone who sells stolen property – and choses to use one of these convenient forms of transportation in furtherance of one’s crimes – should one be worried about the GPS data recorders the companies use on these bikes and scooters to keep track of their locations?
 Could the police download such information as evidence of one’s criminal activities?

 The answer appears to be yes, although the following summary of a recent U.S. Court of Appeals decision from the Ninth Circuit did not directly address this issue.